tsuipz/image-gallery/README.md

 # Image Gallery

-This app is to calculate the tip between splitting with the group or per person.
+This app is to display an image gallery using Pexels API.

 ## Features

-- Split expenses with a group of people
-- Input the price per person and calculate on how much each person should owe depending on tax and tip
-- Optional Tax and Tip add-ons
+- Display images on using Pexels API.
+- Search images
-- Tip on Pre-Tax and Post-Tax calculation
+- Pagination on pages

 ## Run Locally